Photo by Lisa Windom

 “Control Noxious Weeds, It’s Your Responsibility!”

 You may have seen the many signs throughout the county and they are in reference to the Jefferson County Weed Control Ordinance (Ordinance No. 0-091-12).
 In support of this ordinance, North Unit is one of many on the Weed Advisory Committee that seeks to eradicate the spread of invasive and problematic weeds.
-For more details on the Weed Advisory Committee and the list of key invasive weeds, continue here.
+For more details on the Weed Advisory Committee and the list of key invasive weeds, see Weed Control and Abatement link.

 The District sprays along its canal roads for noxious weeds and performs multiple aquatic treatments throughout the season for invasive and nascent growth within the canal waters.